 Minimizes Urinary Tract Infections

-This is the percent of patients that suffered from a urinary tract infection.
-UTI's are considered by many experts to be a measure of nursing care .
-UTI's are routinely associated with worse hygiene protocols.
-However, this metric can also be misleading for certain facilities due to inconsistent reporting standards for these infections.
+This indicates the percentage of residents who have had a urinary tract infection.
+UTI's are considered by many in the nursing home industry to be a measure of nursing care at a nursing home.
+UTI's are often caused by poor nursing care.
+However, this metric can be skewed for certain facilities due to varying reporting standards for these infections.

 Appropriately Uses Anti-Psychotic Medication

-This indicates the percent of residents prescribed antipsychotic drugs.
-While antipsychotic medications may be helpful for many patients, it is important to make sure these medications are being used only where medically required.
-In limited situations, increased usage of these drugs may suggest a facility is using these drugs to control patient behavior.
+This tells you the percentage of residents given antipsychotic medications.
+While antipsychotic medications may be helpful for many residents, it is important to ensure these medications are being used only where medically required.
+In limited situations, increased usage of these drugs may indicate a nursing home is using these drugs to subdue residents.

 Appropriately Uses Anti-Anxiety Medication

 In Restore Health University City, 19.74% of Patients use Anti-Anxiety Medication

 This statistic indicates the percentage of long-term residents receiving antianxiety drugs.

 In Restore Health University City, 3.12% of Patients

 This tells you the percentage of patients demonstrating signs of depression.
 Increased rates of depression could imply a lower level of care.